HagenSR/StatisticsDocumentation/docsrc/HypothesisTesting.rst

 Each of the c columns (or r rows) whose totals have been fixed in advance is actually a single multinomial experiment.

 The chi-square test of independence with (r-1)(c-1) df is equivalent to a test of the equality of c (or r)  multinomial populations.

+**Honestly I couldn't finish these slides they were a mess, Maybe I'll come back to it later.**